-… aside from the tofu and pork rice bowl recipe I have been using if I have my mind set on having tofu for dinner.
+Aside from the tofu and pork rice bowl recipe I have been using if I have my mind set on having tofu for dinner.
 I am a huge fan of m.e.a.t, and tofu will probably be my last choice if it was sitting beside chicken and pork.
-I try to eat healthy (keyword: try) as much as possible – stuffing vegetables into my plate and having fruits for dessert – but sometimes I crave meat so much I just want to run to our favorite burger spot and order a freakin’ burger!
+I try to eat healthy as much as possible – stuffing vegetables into my plate and having fruits for dessert – but sometimes I crave meat so much I just want to run to our favorite burger spot and order a freakin’ burger.

 But now I am trying to use tofu as an alternative to meat.
-I have read a lot health benefits from eating tofu, one of them being a good source of protein and essential amino acids – plus they help lower bad cholesterols in our body.
+I have read a lot of health benefits of eating tofu, one of them being a good source of protein and essential amino acids – plus they help lower bad cholesterol in our body.
 The teriyaki sauce gives a flavorful twist on a very versatile tofu, and is a great way to add flavor if you don’t like tofu very much.
-Complete this dish with a cup of cooked brown rice and you’re good to go!
+Complete this dish with a cup of cooked brown rice and you’re good to go.

 Back in Manila, the only way you can get me to eat tofu is if you buy me a taho.
 Taho is a street food made with soft/silken tofu, arnibal (ar-nee-bahl) and sago (sah-go).
 It is a sweet drink peddled on the street by the magtataho and is usually a treat to cold mornings in Manila.

 - 1 package (14 oz) extra firm tofu, drained and sliced into bite-sized cubes

 - 1/2 teaspoon minced ginger

 - 2 shallots, thinly sliced